-Meera Nair, the author of the soon-to-be-published Maya Saves the Day in conversation with Kareena N. Gianani, journalist and writer.
+Meera Nair, the author of the soon-to-be-published Maya Saves the Day in the hOle books series in conversation with Kareena N. Gianani, journalist and writer.

 KG: In the first story, Maya is the scaredy-cat.
 In the two stories that follow, we see that she’s picked up some very important skills: throwing a true-blue tantrum, fighting for dogs’ rights and teaching her parents a lesson or two about responsible parenting.
 If you were to write a fourth story about Maya, what would you throw her way?